-1. Operational criteria for the new RSW are not available at this time (February 2005).
+Operational criteria for the new RSW are not available at this time (November 2005).
 Criteria will be provided later by amending the Fish Passage Plan.

-- h.
+h.
 Inspection and Record Keeping.
 Inspect all facilities according to fish facilities monitoring plans.
-Record all maintenance and inspections. - 2.3.2.
-Adult Fish Passage Facilities.
+Record all maintenance and inspections.

 Operate the adult fish passage facilities according to the following criteria.

-- a.
+a.
 Inspect all staff gages and water level indicators.

-Repair and/or clean where necessary. - b.
+Repair and/or clean where necessary.

+- b.
 Dewater all ladders and inspect all dewatered sections of fish facilities for projections, debris, or plugged orifices which could injure fish or impede fish passage up the ladder.
 Fish ladder exit trashracks must have smooth surfaces where fish pass, and must have downstream edges that are adequately rounded or padded.
 Spare trashracks should be on hand for use as necessary.
 Inspect all diffuser gratings and chambers annually by dewatering or by using divers or video inspection techniques.
 All diffuser gratings and chambers are to be dewatered and physically inspected at least every 3 years.
 Repair deficiencies. - c.
 Inspect for and clean debris from the fish ladder exits.
 All trashracks and picketed leads must be clean and installed correctly. - d.
-Calibrate all water level measuring devices, as necessary, for proper facility operations. - $oldsymbol{e}$.
+Calibrate all water level measuring devices, as necessary, for proper facility operations. - e.
 Inspect all spill gates and ensure that they are operable. - f.
 Fish pumps maintained and ready for operation. - g.
 Maintain adult PIT tag system as required.
 Coordinate with PSMFC. - h.
 Maintain the adult fish trap as required.
 This can also be done outside of the January-February period because the trap is removable.

-Note: During extremely high flow periods when tailwater level exceeds elevation 363' msl, the fish pumps may have to be turned off so that the head differential on the auxiliary water supply conduit ceiling slab does not exceed structural design criteria.
+Note: During extremely high flow periods when tailwater level exceeds elevation 353' msl, the fish pumps may have to be turned off so that the head differential on the auxiliary water supply conduit ceiling slab does not exceed structural design criteria.

 - a.
 Fishway Ladders.
 Water depth over weirs: 1' to 1.3'. - b.
 Counting Windows.
-Counting windows should be operated as far out as possible while maintaining adequate counting conditions.
-When possible, the minimum counting slot width should be 18".
-All equipment should be maintained and in good condition. - c.
+The minimum counting slot width should be 18".
+All equipment should be maintained and in good condition.
+The counting window and backboard should be cleaned as needed to maintain good visibility.

+- c.
 Head on all Fishway Entrances.
 Head range: 1' to 2'. - d.
 North Shore Entrance (NEW 1).
 Elevation of top of gate when on sill = 332.25'. - 1.
 Operate downstream gate closest to shore. - 2.
 Weir depth: 8' or greater below tailwater.
 At tailwaters less than elevation 340.25', weirs should be on sill.
-Note that at low river flow and tailwater, some of the diffusers are above tailwater and project may only be able to maintain a 6' weir depth. - e.
+Note that at low river flow and tailwater, some of the diffusers are above tailwater and project may only be able to maintain a 6' weir depth. - 3.
+North Shore Lower Diffuser Gates: If the tailwater is below elevation 344', the diffuser gates should be fully open.
+If the tailwater is above elevation 344', the diffuser gates should be one-half open. - e.
 North Powerhouse Entrance (NFE 1 and 2).
 Elevation of top of gate when on sill = 332.25'. - 1.
 Operate 1 downstream gate. - 2.
 Weir depth: 8' or greater below tailwater.
 At tailwaters less than elevation 340.25', weirs should be on sill.